HorizonAILab/HorizonAILab.github.io/pages/1_homepage.md

 ### News and Events

+* 2022.08.09：One paper "Debiased Scene Graph Generation for Dual Imbalance Learning" accepted by _**IEEE Transactions on Pattern Analysis and Machine Intelligence**_.
+Congratulations to Hao Zhou and all coauthors.

 * 2022.05.27: One paper "Active Label Distribution Learning via Kernel Maximum Mean Discrepancy" accepted by _**Frontiers of Computer Science**_.
 Congratulations to Xinyue Dong and all coauthors.

 * 2021.12.29: One paper "Safe Incomplete Label Distribution Learning" accepted by _**Pattern Recognition**_.
 Congratulations to Jing Zhang and all coauthors.